dead-claudia/thallium/docs/cli.md

     module: "thallium",

     /**
      * This gives Thallium a direct instance to use.
+Note that `module` is
+     * pointless if you use this.
+It's permitted for similar reasons to above.
      */
     thallium: require("thallium"),

     /**
      * This gives Thallium one or more globs (it can be an array of them) to use
-     * to find and load test files.
-Note that this intentionally does not match
+     * to find and load test files, relative to the config itself.
+Note that
-     * dot files unless you explicitly specify one.
-It uses node-glob under the
+     * this intentionally does not match dot files unless you explicitly specify
+     * one, because Thallium, among others like ESLint, will use those for
-     * hood, but it also supports negation.
+     * various reasons.
+It uses node-glob under the hood, but it also supports
+     * negation in the same way as the CLI.
      */
     files: "test/**/*.js",
 }